gyulamad/Screen/README.md

 screen[n].touch = touch_event;
 ```
-Note: each event handler needs two (x/y) parameter that will be passed where the event happend.
+Note: each event handler needs two (x/y) parameters that will be passed where the event happened.

 ## Screen::Elem::props
 Elem properties, packed into a single `uint16_t` variable containing the following properties: